lorforlinux/docs.beagleboard.io/books/pru-cookbook/02start/start.rst

     Cloud9 IDE

-Just point the browswer on your host computer to http://192.168.7.2 and start exploring.
+Just point the browser on your host computer to http://192.168.7.2 and start exploring.
 If you want the files in your home directory to appear in the tree structure click the settings gear and select *Show Home in Favorites* as shown in :ref:`start_c9_show_home`.